ghaleb-d/my-portfolio/README.md

 # Ghaleb’s Personal Portfolio Website

-This repository hosts my personal portfolio website built with **Next.js** (App Router), **Tailwind CSS**, and **React Icons**, deployed via **Netlify**.
+This repository hosts my personal portfolio website built with **Next.js** (App Router), **Tailwind CSS**, and **React Icons**.
 It showcases my background, skills, experience, and ongoing projects, and provides a contact form with direct email delivery and a Calendly scheduler.

 ---